petermattia/petermattia/_posts/2017-10-14-kevin-bacon-and-wikipedia.markdown

 [**Philosophy**](https://en.wikipedia.org/wiki/Philosophy). **6 degrees**

 There are some rules for what counts as the first link:
-- It must link to a valid Wikipedia page - no in-page citations, external links, "meta" Wikipedia pages like
+- It must link to a valid Wikipedia page---no in-page citations, external links, "meta" Wikipedia pages like
 [this one for pronunciation](https://en.wikipedia.org/wiki/Help:IPA/English), etc
 - The link can't be in parentheses, since these links typically reference language pages